BrentSeidel/Numerical/README.md

 * 4/5th order Runge-Kutta-Fehlberg
 * 4th order Adams-Bashforth/Adams-Moulton
 * 4th order Runge-Kutta for systems of differential equations
+* Stormer/Verlet method for conservative 2nd order differential equations

+## Filtering
+This provides an averaging filter to help smooth data.
+More routines may be added later.

 ##  Functions
 These are special functions not included with Ada's elementary functions that are useful or needed by other routines here.
 * gamma2n - Divides the positive integer argument by two and computes the gamma function.
 Used to support chi^2.
 * lngamma2n - Natural log of gamma2n.
 Allows larger values of n without overflow.
+* lngamma - Natural log of gamma.
+This allows positive real arguments
+* gammaP - Regularized incomplete upper Gamma function.
+* gammaQ - Regularized incomplete lower Gamma function.
+* erf - Error function.
+This is computed using gammaP
+* erfc - Complementary error function.
+This is computed using gammaQ.
+* beta - The beta function
+* lnbeta - The natural log of the beta function
 * factorial - Computes the factorial of n.
-* lnfact - Computes the natual log of the factorial of n allowing larger values of n without overflow.
+* lnfact - Computes the natural log of the factorial of n allowing larger values of n without overflow.
 * nChoosek - Computes binomial coefficent based on n and k.

 ##  Integration
 Implemented algorithms are:
+* Midpoint method
 * Composite trapezoid
+* Adaptive trapezoid
 * Composite Simpson's
 * Adaptive Simpson's
+* Romberg's method

 ## Interpolation
 These methods construct a polynomial that passes through the provided points.